Cemetery Without Crosses

-Cemetery Without Crosses (Une corde, un Colt..., Cimitero senza croci), is a 1969 Spaghetti Western film by Robert Hossein, its director, co-screenwriter and star.
+Cemetery Without Crosses (Une corde, un Colt..., Cimitero senza croci), is a 1969 Western film by Robert Hossein, its director, co-screenwriter and star.
+It is a French and Italian co-production and stars Michèle Mercier as Maria Caine and Hossein as Manuel.
+In the film, Caine's husband is murdered by bandits.
+She seeks revenge through her old friend Manuel, who is initially reluctant, but then goes after the widow's killers.

+The film was shot in the Almería desert in early 1968.
+On its release author Raymond Chirat said that Cemetery Without Crosses divided French critics with some reviews saying it borrowed too much from Italian spaghetti westerns and others finding it satisfying, and critic Henry Chapier saying it found Hossein delving into "his genuine strength and his love for frenzy and the baroque."
+It has received positive retrospective reviews in Film Comment and Sight & Sound.

 Plot

 Will Rogers, the patriarch of a wealthy cattle ranching family, forces the sheep farming Caine brothers — Ben, Thomas, and Eli — to sell off their livestock.
 In retaliation, the Caines steal a shipment of gold coins intended for the Rogers; during their escape, Ben is wounded.
 Thomas and Eli ride to their ranch, while Ben, upon returning to his home, is ambushed by the Rogers and lynched as his wife, Maria, is forced by Will's sons to watch.
 The Rogers then ride to Thomas and Eli's ranch and burn down their house.
 The brothers ride to Maria's home to find her burying her husband, and give her a third-share of the stolen money.

 Driven by revenge, Maria take the money to a ghost town surrounded by dunes, where she meets its lone inhabitant, Manuel.
 A gunfighter with a fetishistic habit of wearing a black leather glove in duels, Manuel had once shared a romantic relationship with Maria and a friendship with Ben, but he left the pair to marry in order to suppress his violent nature.
 Maria asks him to avenge Ben on her behalf — although reluctant and skeptical, Manuel accepts her offer.

 Manuel rides to a nearby town and stays at a hotel that Will's sons frequent.
 In the saloon, vigilantes from the rival Vallee family confront and attack the Rogers brothers in an attempt to run them out of town; Manuel kills the Vallees, and is quickly arrested.
 The next morning, the Rogers brothers bribe the sheriff into releasing Manuel, and take him to the family ranch.
 Thankful for saving his sons, Will provides Manuel a job as the ranch's foreman.
 That night, Manuel dines with the Rogers and their ranch hands, during which he opens a jar of mustard to find a jack-in-the-box, resulting in both dinner tables erupting with laughter as they accept him as their friend.